top of page

 a Black Soldier, unrepresented,

-confronted by the chilling presence
+confronted by the blistering presence

 of three demons on horses.

-wounds re-opened,
+Wounds re-opened,

 service mocked.